jimka2001/lisp-types/lisp-types/README.md

 * `remove-subs` -- Given a list of types, return a new list with with all elements removed which specifies a subtype of something else in the list.
 If the list contains two elements which specify the same type, only one of them is removed, unless it is a subtype of something else in the list in which case both are removed.
 * `remove-supers` -- Given a list of types, return a new list with with all elements removed which specifies a supertype of something else in the list.
 If the list contains two elements which specify the same type, only one of them is removed, unless it is a supertype of something else in the list in which case both are removed.
 * `valid-type-p` --  Predicate to determine whether the given object is a valid type specifier.
-* `*ambiguous-subtypes*` -- Special variable containing ambiguous subtype information which has already been warned about.
-* `warn-ambiguous-subtype` --  Issue a warning, via `WARN`, if the given pair of types has a subtype relation which cannot be determined by `SUBTYPEP`.
-However, the warning is supressed if this situation has happened already and memoized into `*AMBIGUOUS-SUBTYPES*`.